premalatha-sureshbabu/SIH-1710/README.md

 A connected waste management ecosystem that includes:

 ### Smart Bins
-Equipped with ultrasonic sensors for fill-level detection
+1.Equipped with ultrasonic sensors for fill-level detection

-Sends alerts when bin is full or emits odor
+2.Sends alerts when bin is full or emits odor

-Supports waste type identification
+3.Supports waste type identification

 ### Citizen Mobile App
-Shows bin status and nearby bin locations
+1.Shows bin status and nearby bin locations

-Allows reporting of overflowing or damaged bins
+2.Allows reporting of overflowing or damaged bins

-Notifies users about collection schedules
+3.Notifies users about collection schedules

-Educational tips for segregation
+4.Educational tips for segregation

 ### Municipal Dashboard
-Displays real-time bin data on a map
+1.Displays real-time bin data on a map

-Auto-generates optimal collection routes using AI
+2.Auto-generates optimal collection routes using AI

-Provides analytics on waste trends
+3.Provides analytics on waste trends

-Alerts for maintenance and zone-wise heatmaps
+4.Alerts for maintenance and zone-wise heatmaps

 ### Waste Collection Trucks
-Integrated with GPS for live tracking
+1.Integrated with GPS for live tracking

-Follows optimized routes
+2.Follows optimized routes

-Sends feedback to dashboard after bin collection
+3.Sends feedback to dashboard after bin collection

 # Architecture Diagram

 ![image](https://github.com/user-attachments/assets/2052794a-3203-46a3-8749-4bf371f2a5a1)

 # Use Cases
-Citizen: Reports an overflowing bin using the app and receives a notification when it’s cleared.
+1.Citizen: Reports an overflowing bin using the app and receives a notification when it’s cleared.

-Municipal Officer: Views real-time data and redirects trucks for urgent pickups.
+2.Municipal Officer: Views real-time data and redirects trucks for urgent pickups.

-Truck Driver: Follows an AI-optimized route for efficient bin collection.
+3.Truck Driver: Follows an AI-optimized route for efficient bin collection.

-Administrator: Analyzes daily collection patterns and plans resource allocation.
+4.Administrator: Analyzes daily collection patterns and plans resource allocation.

 ![image](https://github.com/user-attachments/assets/9acf29e9-1590-4a21-8eca-cb01fded8fe4)